 We started this paper talking about our work visualising data in the Second Life virtual world.
 With Social Virtual Reality (SocialVR) we have come full circle.
 SocialVR are places accessed through VR where people can meet and collaborate in a fully realised 3D space - essentially Second Life + VR (or more realistically 3D chatroom + VR).
-One of the most interesting SocialVR systems is AltSpaceVR since they offer "enclosures".
-An enclosure is a space within one of their environments - for instance the space above a board-room table, or the whole of the floor of an exhibition hall.
-As a user you can assign a URL to that enclosure, and if that URL points to a WebGL or A-Frame (cut-down WebGL) visualisation, then your visualisation appears inside the enclosure, in the AltSpaceVR space!
+One of the more interesting SocialVR systems was AltSpaceVR since in their original pre-Microsoft-takeover version they offered "enclosures".
+An enclosure was a space within one of their environments - for instance the space above a board-room table, or the whole of the floor of an exhibition hall.
+As a user you could assign a URL